danuurrr/KeyDisabler/README.md

 # Keyboard Disabler

-A Windows-based command-line application that allows you to selectively disable keyboard keys with logging capabilities and emergency override features.
+A Windows-based command-line application that allows you to selectively disable keyboard keys.

 ## Features